Visiting Information

 Parents are responsible for the behavior and supervision of their children at all times.
 Any child leaving the visiting area must be accompanied by an adult.

-Inmates may embrace and kiss visitors at the beginning and end of each visit.
+Residents may embrace and kiss visitors at the beginning and end of each visit.
 Excessive displays of affection are not permitted.
-Inmates may hold their own children who are age 5 or under.
-An inmate's hands must remain visible at all times.

 Allowed Items

-• Money, not to exceed $20.00 per visitor.
+• Money, not to exceed $25, per visitor, or one debit/credit card.

 • Comb, pick or brush, limited to one per visitor.